These are the 9 best dry shampoos for oily hair to keep your strands looking freshly washed for longer

 - Might be too much for very fine hair

-Having a bottle of dry shampoo in your gym bag is always a good idea and this Amika option is great thanks to it being super lightweight and easily transportable.
-The scent is quite sweet, but not sickly, so you won’t upset anyone by spraying this liberally in a changing room.
-Plus, I found that I didn’t need to brush the product out through my roots, instead waiting 30 seconds for it to settle before using my fingers to blend in.
-I found the aerosol applicator to be extra helpful when I had just finished a sweaty workout, but I also working great on my greasy roots that had gone several days without a shampoo.
-What’s more, I was really impressed with how long the result of this dry shampoo lasted, without the need to reapply throughout the day.
+This lightweight, gym-friendly option from Amika boasts a fairly sweet scent, but not sickly enough to upset anyone by spraying this liberally in a changing room.
+I found that I didn’t need to brush the product out through my roots, instead waiting 30 seconds for it to settle before using my fingers to blend in.
+It worked great on my greasy roots that had gone several days without a shampoo.
+I was also really impressed with how long the result of this dry shampoo lasted, without the need to reapply throughout the day.

 For